VladimirKalachikhin/gpsd2websocket/README.md

 **version 0**

 Access to **[gpsd](https://gpsd.io/)** data via the websocket protocol from webapps.
 The main goal is to simplify the creation of web applications using Global Navigation Satellite System receivers.
+The front-end application doesn't need to worry about the data accuracy or the connectivity of the sensors — it receives only reliable information.
 It is a lightweight proxy server, written in pure PHP without using third-party libraries.
 The server runs on any platform that has a basic PHP implementation, and is very resource-free.

 ## Features